microsoft/sqlworkshops/AzureSQLWorkshop/azuresqlworkshop/04-Performance.md

 Notice the term **slo_name** is also used for service objective.
 The term **slo** stands for *service level objective*.

+The various slo_name values are not documented but you can see from the string value this database uses a General Purpose SKU with 2 vCores:

+>**NOTE:** Testing shows that SQLDB_OP_... is the string used for Business Critical.

 The documentation for ALTER DATABASE shows all the possible options for service objectives and how they match to the Azure portal: https://docs.microsoft.com/en-us/sql/t-sql/statements/alter-database-transact-sql?view=sql-server-ver15.

 When you view the ALTER DATABASE documentation, notice the ability to click on your target SQL Server deployment to get the right syntax options.
 Click on SQL Database single database/elastic pool to see the options for Azure SQL Database.
 To match the compute scale you found in the portal you need the service object **'GP_Gen5_8'**